 You can recreate the salad, but there’s something missing…

 The secret, of course, is in the sauce.
 The dressing is always the kicker.
 How do you build a beautiful salad composee at home with that great dressing?

 Well, if your recent salad fan moment included a raspberry vinaigrette?
 I’ve gotcha covered.

 Raspberry Vinaigrette, a sweet-tangy dressing featuring raspberries in an oil-and-vinegar bath is just the thing to dress your favorite salads.

+It uses up the last bits of jam in the jar.
+As you know, avoiding food waste is a great way to save money.
 Years ago I learned the trick of mixing salad dressings in almost empty mustard or jam jars.
 You could get every little bit out of your investment and have a fantastic vinaigrette to enjoy as the fruits of your labor.